EMIDEC-Challenge/Evaluation-metrics/README.md

 # Metrics
-For the myocardium, the Dice, the difference of the volumes, and the Hausdorff distance will be calculated between the grand truth and the prediction to evaluate the prediction masks' performance.
+Evaluation of the myocardium segmentation: the Dice, the difference of the volumes, and the Hausdorff distance will be calculated between the grand truth and the prediction.

-For the scar tissues including the myocardiul infarction and the No-Reflow, the Dice, the difference of the volumes, and the difference rate of the volumes will be calculated between the grand truth and the prediction.
+Evaluation of the scar tissues including the myocardial infarction and the No-Reflow: the Dice, the difference of the volumes, and the difference rate of the volumes.

 The Dice is calculated firstly on each slice (2D), then the Dice of the case is the average of all the slices.